TamaraElyyan/My-Portfolio/README.md

-# Portidilio
+# Portfolio

-Portidilio is a portfolio website template built with modern web technologies.
+Portfolio is a portfolio website template built with modern web technologies.
 It's designed to help developers, designers, and freelancers showcase their work in a clean and professional way.
 This project is fully responsive and customizable, making it a great starting point for personal portfolio websites.

 ## Features